lechnerc77/azd-compatibility-azure-function/README.md

 Basically, it is a copy & paste from the original one, with some additional logic to add a postfix, that is handed in via a parameter.
 I created the resource in a way that one could use this template also for the original storage account setup.

-In addition, We need a container created in the storage account.
+In addition, we need a container created in the storage account.
 For that I created an additional `bicep` file called `storage-container.bicep`:

 ```bicep
 param blobStorageName string = ''